SiJiL82/ecommerce-site/README.md

 # Issues
 ## Known Bugs
+Presently there are no known bugs with the site.
 # Future Developments
 Customise the AllAuth account management forms (sign up, sign in etc.) so they fit the site style.
 # Credits